 TECH 4331 - Computer Aided Printing Estimating and Job Costing (3)

 Prerequisite: TECH 4330 or consent of instructor.
 Applications of computers to the solution of estimating problems discussed in TECH 433A with emphasis on problems found in the contemporary printing industry.
-Theory and application of principles for determining actual costs of specific operation to verify validity of estimates.
-Lecture 1 1/2 hours, Laboratory 4 1/2 hours.
+Theory and application of principles for determining actual costs of specific operations to verify validity of estimates.
+Lecture 1 1/2 hours, laboratory 4 1/2 hours.

 TECH 4340 - Graphic Communications Production Management I (3)